Hero Background

 Key Features:

-• Annotation and Notes: Add drawings or notes on the mirrored screen to aid documentation and collaboration.
+• Annotation and Notes: Draw on the mirrored screen during reviews and bug-bashing sessions.

 8. BlueStacks X